JamieDawson/posthog-movie-app/README.md

 );
 ```

 2. After adding that code, test your app by doing something in it.
-For me I went to my app and searched "Hedgehog" in the search bar. \
+To test, I went to my app and searched "Hedgehog" in the search bar. \
-    Once you've added that, Go back to the **Session Replay** button and watch the footage of your session.
+    Once you've added that, go back to the **Session Replay** button and watch the footage of your session.
 It might take a few seconds to generate the footage. \
-    Check out this gif below to see Sessions Replay in action!
+    Check out this Gif below to see Sessions Replay in action!

    ![Posthog Product Analytics tab](./src/assets/ps.gif)